 - Prerequisite and recommended subjects

-Direct Pathway students must complete a UWA bachelor’s degree before commencing the MD or DMD.
-In addition to English language competency requirements, there may be other prerequisites depending on the chosen major.
+Assured Pathway students must undertake a UWA bachelor’s degree before commencing the MD or DMD.
+In addition to English language competency requirements, there may be other prerequisites.
 In most cases, students who have not undertaken prerequisite subjects may undertake bridging units as part of their bachelor’s degree studies.

 The following ATAR or equivalent subjects are recommended, or may be taken as Level 1 university units: